valentejorge/appeteats/README.md

 ## Features

 - **Restaurant Registration**: Restaurants can sign up and create accounts to showcase their menus.
+- **Secure Passwords Storage**: Passwords are storage using hash and salt approach, following the good pratices of security information.
 - **Menu Management**: Restaurants can add, edit, or remove items from their menus through an intuitive dashboard.
+- **Dishes Images**: Restaurants can put images for they dishes, and rescale before upload images.
 - **Customer Orders**: Customers can access a restaurant menus, place orders, and track their order status in real-time.
 - **User Authentication**: Secure user authentication for both restaurants and customers.
 - **Order History**: Customers and restaurants can view their order history.
+- **Qr Code Generator**: Restaurants can generate a qr code that directs costumers to the restaurant's landing page.
+- **Responsive Design**: The application was developed so that the user has the best use, both on mobile devices and desktops

 ## Project Structure